 "His master said to him, 'Well done, good and faithful slave.
 You were faithful with a few things, I will put you in charge of many things; enter into the joy of your master.'Matthew 25:23(NASB)

-Like all the synoptic writings, the main function of Matthew was to preach the pre-cross, Gospel of the Kingdom, which was primarily addressed to the Jews, with a message of hope, for the lost sheep of the house of Israel.
+Like all the synoptic writings, the main function of Matthew was to preach the pre-Cross gospel of the kingdom which was primarily addressed to the Jews, with a message of hope for the lost sheep of the house of Israel.

 Although there are many valuable lessons that Church-age saints can learn from this passage, both the parable of the ten virgins and the parable of the good and evil servants, are related to Israel, Christ's second coming, and the good news of the kingdom of heaven on earth.
-Christ is the rightful Messiah of Israel and King of the Jews, Who is coming in the clouds of glory to set up the prophesied, millennium kingdom of heaven, on earth.
+Christ is the rightful Messiah of Israel and King of the Jews Who is coming in the clouds of glory to set up the prophesied, millennial kingdom of heaven, on earth.
 The Bible tells us that this will happen at the end of the Great Tribulation period - which is described in detail in Matthew chapter 24.

 In context, these two well-known parables are written, following Christ's detailed discourse on the Great Tribulation.
 God will use this period to return the apostate nation of Israel to Himself.
 It is the time of great hardship and trouble, when God will test their faithfulness.
-He will also reinstate the responsibility of preaching the Gospel of the Kingdom to the four corners of the earth.
+He will also reinstate the responsibility of preaching the gospel of the kingdom to the four corners of the earth.
 Old Testament prophets call this the Time of Jacob's Trouble.

-The final section, following the two parables, relates to the judgements of Gentiles, who survived the wrath of God, during the Great Tribulation, and who are identified as 'sheep' or 'goats'.
-The 'sheep', who represent those who aided Israel during the tribulation, will enter the millennium and become subjects of King Jesus, in His earthly kingdom.
-The 'goats', however, portray those who were hostile to the people of God, during the tribulation period.
+The final section following the two parables, relates to the judgements of Gentiles who survived the wrath of God during the Great Tribulation, and who are identified as 'sheep' or 'goats'.
+The 'sheep', who represent those who aided Israel during the Tribulation, will enter the Millennium and become subjects of King Jesus in His earthly kingdom.
+The 'goats' however, portray those who were hostile to the people of God during the Tribulation period.
 They will be banished to the fires of hell, where they will await God's last and final judgement - the Great White Throne Judgement, where they will be judged for their 'works', 1000 years later.

 Although this passage is directed to Israel, there are many lessons for Christians to learn.
 We have the choice to be a spiritual Christian or a carnal believer.
-We can choose to live our life in spirit and truth, honour the Lord in all we do and receive a reward - or we can deny the Lord Who bought us and suffer loss of reward at the Bema seat of Christ - eternally saved but suffering loss of reward.
+We can choose to live our life in spirit and truth, honour the Lord in all we do, and receive a reward, or we can deny the Lord Who bought us and suffer loss of reward at the Bema seat of Christ - eternally saved but suffering loss of reward.
 Depending on the life we live, Christians can be faithful to our calling or we can dishonour the Lord Who bought us.

 We can grow in grace as we abide in Christ, (and receive a reward) OR we can spend our Christian life in spiritual infancy as we ignore His Word and grieve the Holy Spirit, Who indwells us. (and suffer loss of reward at the judgement seat of Christ).
-We can die to self and live for Christ or we and live for self and watch all our fleshly works burn in the refining fire of God, at the Bema seat of Christ - saved by grace, yet as though by fire.
+We can die to self and live for Christ or we can live for self and watch all our fleshly works burn in the refining fire of God, at the Bema seat of Christ - saved by grace, yet as though by fire.

-May we live day by day in spirit and truth and endeavour to carry out the good works that God has prepared for us to do.. by His grace, in His power and for His glory.
-Let us seek to live godly lives - not living in our own fleshly strength or for our own honour and praise.
-May we all hear the voice of our Saviour say to each one of us - well done, good and faithful servant, as we enter fully, into His wonderful joy.
+May we live, day by day, in spirit and truth and endeavour to carry out the good works that God has prepared for us to do... by His grace, in His power, and for His glory.
+Let us seek to live godly lives, not living in our own fleshly strength or for our own honour and praise.
+May we all hear the voice of our Saviour say to each one of us, "well done, good and faithful servant," as we enter fully into His wonderful joy.